flytbase/flytsamples/Mobile-Apps/Java-Apps/Joystick/README.md

-# Joystick
+# Sample App
-This App allows the user to send the drone velocity setpoints and control the drone as with a regular joystick (mode 1).
+This App allows the user to send the drone velocity setpoints and control the drone as with a regular joystick

 Download the apk and try out the app from [here](https://downloads.flytbase.com/flytos/downloads/apk/Flyt-Joystick-mode-1.apk)